 We have excellent links with the research community, both in the UK and worldwide and many of our graduates have gone on to teach in higher education institutions.
-Others have found employment in archives, research, managing research funds, other forms of educational provision, the Civil Service, the National Health Service, and management.
+Others have gone on to have careers in other types of education, as well as in archives, museums and heritage organisations, marketing, communications and public relations, and the Civil Service, among many other areas.

 This course is available on a full-time basis which takes one year to complete.
 You can also complete this course over two years on a part-time basis.

 We also offer an MPhil and a PhD.

 Twice a year, you will have a supervisory panel meeting, which provides a more formal opportunity to discuss your progress with your supervisor and other panel-members and agree your plans for the next six months.

 If you are studying within our Department of History, you will have access to our extensive facilities to aid your learning and research.
 In particular, our Albert Sloman Library has excellent physical and online collections in British and European history: its holdings in the areas of Latin America, Russia and the US are of national importance.
 Its Special Collection has a number of collections of interest to historical research, including the libraries of the Essex Society for Archaeology and History and of the Royal Historical Society and the Bibliographical Society.

 The History Data Service is based in the UK Data Archive at Essex.
 This national service provider for the acquisition, dissemination and preservation of digital resources for historians is particularly strong in nineteenth and twentieth-century economic and social history.

 With the skills and knowledge you acquire from studying within our Department of History, you will find yourself in demand from a wide range of employers.

 You will need a high 2:1 degree, or equivalent, in history or a related subject.
 A well-developed research proposal is also essential.

 You will normally be required to attend an interview/Skype interview for acceptance, and acceptance is subject to research expertise in the department.